Select therapeutic use:

 Acute, intermittent treatment of hypomobility, "off" episodes (end-of-dose wearing off and unpredictable on/off episodes) in advanced Parkinson's disease.

-See literature.
+See full labeling.
 Prescribe by specifying volume, not mg.
+Premedicate with trimethobenzamide (300mg 3 times daily) starting 3 days prior to Apokyn initiation.
 Give by SC inj only.
-Supervise 1st dose (monitor BP); prescribe for outpatient use at a dose at least 0.1mL less than tolerated test dose; usual range 0.3mL to 0.6mL; max 0.6mL/episode and one dose/episode; usual max 5 doses/day (2mL/day).
+Supervise 1st dose (monitor BP); prescribe for outpatient use at a dose at least 0.1mL less than tolerated test dose; usual range 0.2mL to 0.6mL; max 0.6mL/episode and one dose/episode; usual max 5 doses/day (2mL/day).
 Restart at 0.2mL/dose and re-titrate if therapy interrupted for >1 week.
 Mild-moderate renal dysfunction: reduce test and start doses to 0.1mL.

 Dopamine agonist (non-ergot).